 🔥 1.
 Range Alcoves: Statement-Making Simplicity

 Let’s be honest: open-concept kitchens can start to feel like a sea of sameness.
-That’s where the range alcove comes in—an architectural moment that grounds the space and reclaims the range as the heart of the kitchen.
+That’s where the range alcove comes in—an architectural touch so small and simply, it makes the kitchen.

 These sculpted cutouts or tiled niches create a feeling of custom intimacy in a space that often feels oversized and sterile.
-Whether wrapped in a dramatic plaster hood, framed by vintage tile, or softened by an arch, alcoves say: this is where the magic happens.
 And they’re not just beautiful—they’re functional, too.
-Tucking in spice drawers, shelves, or task lighting makes them the true chef’s corner.
+Tucked in the side of a range frame, they make the true chef’s corner.

 It’s Old World charm meets modern showstopper.
 Your kitchen deserves a focal point—and this one is both timeless and totally now.